pyrsia/pyrsia/docs/tutorials/demo.md

 --peer /ip4/public_ip_of_node1/tcp/44000 -L /ip4/0.0.0.0/tcp/44000
 ```

-behind the ExecStart command
+behind the ExecStart command.
 This will make sure node2 connects to peer node1 when it starts.

-**Next, again on both nodes:**

-Make sure to first restart node1 (since node2 will be connecting to it)

 Reload the daemon configuration: